 Relocation of Antrim County Offices: District 3 County Commissioner Karen Bargy presented information regarding the possibility.
 After and in-depth analysis of the county facilities it became obvious the jail needs some work.
 One suggestion is to re-locate the jail near the animal shelter, but there are some issues with that property.
 A jail will probably be built first, then corrective work to the courthouse with the administrative building last.
 Bargy invited people to attend the Commission meetings which are the 2nd Thursday of the month.

 Michigan Trail Special Assessment District request: Presented by Mr. Wayne Shuler representing the owners on Michigan Trail.
-They would like to re-surface the trail and contract for snow removal, with 22 out of 28 owners signing petitions in support.
+They would like to re-surface the road and contract for snow removal, with 22 out of 28 owners signing petitions in support.
 They need a resolution from the Board to begin the process.
 The Motion by Martel and seconded by Schultz to approve Resolution 2018-15, which gives Public Hearing Authorization, was passed 5-0.
 The Public Hearing will be held October 16, 2018 at 6:00 PM at the Community Services Building.

-407 Boat Launch Ordinance: The Motion by Cook to approve PP Ordinance 2018-08 which regulates the launch at 407 N. West Torch Lake Drive was seconded by Petersen and passed 5-0 roll call vote.
+407 Boat Launch Ordinance: The Motion by Cook to approve Police Power Ordinance 2018-08 which regulates the launch at 407 N. West Torch Lake Drive was seconded by Petersen and passed 5-0 roll call vote.
 It will take effect 30 days after publishing in the paper.

 Benefit Policy Revision: Item 2 under Section III of the Torch Lake Township Benefits/Group Insurance Plan, Ordinance 2018-07 needs to be removed.
 It refers to a Medicare Advantage Plan for those over 65.
 The Motion by Cook to remove item 2 from Section III of Ordinance 2018-07 was seconded by Petersen and passed 5-0 roll call vote.
 It will take effect 30 days after publishing in the paper.